 EDUCATION: Masters in public administration from Drake University; JD from University of Michigan

 503-554-2680 • firstname.lastname@example.org

-Associate Professor of Spiritual Formation and Pastoral Studies, George Fox Evangelical Seminary
+Professor of Leadership and Spiritual Formation, George Fox Evangelical Seminary

 Director of Masters Programs

 Former missionary to Peru and Bolivia.
 Recorded minister in the Friends Church.
 Trained spiritual director.
 Church planter and current church consultant, especially in pastoral team/staff issues.